zizhuang99/squirrels_group8_zz2693_zf2231/README.md

 ## 2. Import and export squirrels data.
 Users can import and export data via command line.The file path should be specified at the command line after the name of the management command.
+Note: Here we already prepared squirrel dataset in home directory for users to import.
+The name of the dataset is 2018_Central_Park_Squirrel_Census_-_Squirrel_Data.csv

     #import data
     $ python manage.py import_squirrel_data /path/to/file.csv